vikingdata/articles/linux/vm/DOING/Linux_dev_under_Windows_part2.md

 <a name=4></a>4 servers
 -----

+The end goal is to have 4 servers, admin, db1, db2, and db3.
+Each with ports 200, 2001, 2002, and 2003 on the host pointing to them at their port ssh 22.

 * Now import the image
     * In Virtual Box, select Import Appliance
     * For File, put in C:\shared\UbuntuBase.ova